-If you do find yourself in this situation, there are a few potential ways to get the history to start updating once again.
-And in this article, we'll explain exactly what those options are.
+If you do find yourself in this situation, there are a few potential ways to fix the YouTube Watch History Not Updating problem and get it to start updating once again.
+We'll explain exactly what those options are.

 How To Fix YouTube Watch History Error

 We'll state at the outset that this seems to be something of a recurring issue.
-And unfortunately, videos that you watched while this was happening will almost certainly not reappear in your watch history.
-As Dr McCoy used to say, "I'm a Doctor, not a medical practitioner".
-Or something.
+Overall, we recommend restarting the app, making sure that the watch history is enabled and logging in and out of the Google account you're using.
+Unfortunately, videos that you watched while this was happening will almost certainly not reappear in your watch history.

 If you want to get your watch history working again, here's what we recommend: